Gibberlings3/modhub/README.md

 It will automatically redirect to the desired archive.
 Defaults to archived code of the latest proper release.

 # Usage
-Construct the desired url and open it inside browser or use for commandline tool.
+Construct the desired URL and open it with a browser or other tool.

 ## Parameters
 Base url: http://lynxlynx.info/ie/modhub.php (or wherever the file is hosted)